DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch02/introducing-pythons-capabilities-and-wonders.md

 You can use this library to solve regression, classification, and ranking problems.
 XGBoost has proven its capabilities by helping individuals and teams win virtually every Kaggle-structured-data competition.

+#### Plotting the data using Matplotlib

+The [Matplotlib library](http://matplotlib.org/) gives you a MATLAB-like interface for creating data presentations of the analysis you perform.
+The library is currently limited to 2-D output, but it still provides you with the means to express graphically the data patterns you see in the data you analyze.
+Without this library, you couldn't create output that people outside the data science community could easily understand.
+Chapetr 10 offers a great introduction to Matplotlib.